streak2508/DevOps-Resources/Linux/README.md

 # Linux Commands

-## _A few basic commands to know if you are a budding DevOps Enthusiast_
+## _A few basic commands to know if you are learning essentials for DevOps_
 ### Overview of Linux and Why it is so popular?
 Linux is an open-source operating system (OS) that runs on a computer and controls all of the other software and hardware on the computer.
 Initially, Linux was built on the Unix operating system, which was created many decades ago as a platform for scientific and academic computing.
 It is used on a wide range of devices, including servers, desktop computers, laptops, cloud computing, and Mobile devices.